Comecacahuates/iot-connectivity-example/README.md

 ## Workflow Highlights

 - **Design-First Approach:** Architecture, event contracts (AsyncAPI), and data schemas are defined _before_ infrastructure code generation.
+You can find these design artifacts in the `docs/` directory.
-- **AI-Assisted IaC:** Design artifacts are fed into an AI coding tool (like Amazon Q) to generate the initial CDK code, accelerating development.
+- **AI-Assisted IaC:** Design artifacts are fed into an AI coding tool to generate the initial CDK code, accelerating development.
+The generated infrastructure code for this connectivity stack is located at `lib/stacks/connectivity/connectivity-stack.ts`.
+For this example, Amazon Q was used to generate this CDK file.
 - **Documentation as Code:** PlantUML diagrams, AsyncAPI specs, and schema definitions serve as the "source of truth" for the system's behavior and structure.

 ## Getting Started